wclodius2/hash_function_api/hash_functions.md

 ##### Result

-The result is a scalar integer of kind `INT32` with at most the lowest `nbits` nonzero.
+The result is a scalar integer of kind `INT32`.

 ##### Note